Moesif/moesif-laravel/README.md

 [Source Code on GitHub](https://github.com/moesif/moesif-laravel)

-Official middleware for PHP Laravel (> 5.1) to automatically capture _incoming_ HTTP traffic.
+Middleware for PHP Laravel (> 5.1) to automatically log API Calls and sends to [Moesif](https://www.moesif.com) for API analytics and log analysis

 ### Laravel 4.2
   A [Moesif SDK](https://github.com/Moesif/moesif-laravel4.2) is available for Laravel 4.2.
 Credit for creating this goes to [jonnypickett](https://github.com/jonnypickett/).